 In recent history, members of the same family have once again led Bank of Galesville.
 Ken Kopp was raised on his father’s farm in Centerville, obtained a Masters in Animal Husbandry and Ag Economics at UW-Madison, returned to full time farming and became a feed sales representative.
 Bank of Galesville recruited him in 1967 as Director and Vice President/Ag Loans.During this entire period, he continued to exhibit his prize-winning sheep and hogs at local, state and national shows capturing hundreds of prize awards.

 Kopp was vitally interested in maintaining the independent nature of Bank of Galesville.
 In 1982, he saw formation of the Gale Bank Holding Company, Inc. that assured local ownership and management.
 He also helped form Galesville Farm Credit, Inc. that offered new sources of funds to qualified farmers.
 By 1983 Ken Kopp had become the Executive Vice President and CEO and he occupied the presidency from 1987 to 1994.
-It was during this time that the Golden Club was established and an office and ATM machine were opened in Trempealeau.
-This “office” has since grown in size and is now referred to as Bank of Trempealeau and in April 2002, celebrated 10 Years of service.
+It was during this time that the Golden Club was established and in 1992, an office and ATM machine were opened in Trempealeau.
+This “office” has since grown in size and is now referred to as Bank of Trempealeau.

 Norm Faulstich became the bank’s president when Ken Kopp retired as President & CEO in 1994.
 Faulstich was instrumental in creating a full service brokerage office for bank customers.
 He also helped form the Galesville Area Chamber of Commerce and served as its first president in 1995 until December 1997.